Roll20/roll20-api-scripts/Gaslight/README.md

 ## Sync Behavior

-Controlled by `gaslight_sync` character attribute:
+Controlled by `gaslight_sync` in token GM notes (auto-populated from character attribute on token placement/split):
 - **Absent** → Anchor (spatial) + Mirror (all non-spatial)
 - **Empty** → no sync at all
 - **`"base"`** → Anchor only (position, rotation, scale, flip)